 - Treatment of ADHD – starting dose should be 30 milligrams once every day in the morning for individuals aged six and above.
 The doctor may adjust the dosage in increments of 10 milligrams or 20 milligrams weekly.
 The maximum dosage should be 70 milligrams per day.

 - Treatment of BED in adults – a starting dosage of 30 milligrams is recommended.
 Afterward, your doctor administers weekly increments of 20 milligrams to achieve the required dose of 70 milligrams per day.
-Do not exceed the maximum amount.
-If the eating pattern does not improve, discontinue Vyvanse.

 - Patients with renal impairment – maximum dosage should not exceed 50 milligrams per day for patients suffering from severe renal impairment.
 In cases of end-stage renal disease, the maximum dose is 30 milligrams per day.